Tutorial

 , this takes 3 inputs:

-The expression we are taking the limit of.
+The expression you are taking the limit of.

 The variable that is changing.